aristanetworks/atd-public/topologies/datacenter/labguides/source/cvp_cc.rst

 2. Navigate to the 'Network Provisioning' page under the 'Provisioning' tab.

 3. Right click on the 'Leaf' container and select 'Manage' -> 'Configlet'

 4. Select the ‘Add_Loopbacks’ from the list of configlets.

 5. Select 'Generate' to build a configlet for each device.
 View the generated configuration by expanding the Proposed Configuration on the right by selecting the '+'

 6. Select 'Update' to return to 'Network Provisioning' and select 'Save' at the bottom of the screen.
-Tasks will be generated and a notifcation will show next to the 'Tasks' option in the Navigation column.
+Tasks will be generated and a notification will show next to the 'Tasks' option in the Navigation column.
 Now that we have Tasks created we can use Change Control feature.

 |